 Attend GLS Events

 The GLS faculty and Club members determine programming for each semester.
-Events are open to other students, not just those in the Grazing Livestock Systems degree program.
+Events are open to other students, not just those in the Grazing Livestock Systems degree option.
 Some of the events available to students include:

 - Producer seminars that feature producers who demonstrate expertise in some aspect of grazing management